marrlab/InstantDL/README.md

 python main.py --config ./config.json
 ```

-Predictins from the testset will be saved after training to the Results folder which will automatically be created.
+Prediction from the test set will be saved after training to the Results folder which will automatically be created.

 From there evaluations using jupyter-notebooks from the Evaluation folder can be used for visual and statistical assessment.
 Therefore only the path in the jupyter-notebook files has to be adapted.

 ### 3. Docker

-For Docker instalation, please refer to the [docker](docker) folder.
+For Docker installation, please refer to the [docker](docker) folder.

 ## Simple Example